howardyclo/NTHU-Machine-Learning/README.md

 - The lecture notes are written in **Chinese**.
 - The assignments are mainly required to implement the ML/DL algorithms **from scratch** without using high-level library like `scikit-learn`.
 There will be 5 assignments and each is coded with `python/numpy`.
+- Since the course is still on-going, I won't upload the assignments answer to here before each of their deadlines.

 ## Syllabus
 1. Introduction. **[Note Complete.
 Week 1]**